 - Web Design

-How Are Online Vocational/Technical Degrees Viewed?
+How are Online Programs Viewed?

 When it comes to the majority of vocational and technical careers, a certificate or diploma meets the educational requirements that most employers would have, at least for entry-level positions.
 However, for those who want to move into management, a higher degree might be necessary.
 For example, someone who got a diploma in nurse assisting can get a job as a nursing assistant.
 But if they want to be a nurse, employers will require they attain a nursing degree.
 That said, not having an advanced degree typically is not a barrier to employment in technical and vocational careers.
 Employers want to know that you learned how to do your job and that you have the education to do it.
 The only issue is that you may find you are qualified for that one career and no other.
 This can present issues later in your career if you decide you want to shift gears; it’ll almost always mean getting more education unless it’s a career shift that is completely covered by the experience you’ve accrued.